BrandtHill/DJBot/README.md

 # Djbot

 This is simple music bot based on Elixir's Nostrum library.
 I implemented Discord Voice for Nostrum and this bot is basically a wrapper around the voice functions with a few features like queuing.
-The Mix project depends on my fork of Nostrum since updates to the Voice modules will usually here sooner than they will be on [the upstream repo](https://github.com/Kraigie/nostrum).
+The Mix project depends on my fork of Nostrum since updates to the Voice modules will usually be here sooner than they will be on [the upstream repo](https://github.com/Kraigie/nostrum).
 It's not meant to be pretty so don't @ me.

 # Interacting